erikshafer/event-sourcing-ecommerce/README.md

 [![Twitter Follow](https://img.shields.io/twitter/url?label=reach%20me%20%40Faelor&style=social&url=https%3A%2F%2Ftwitter.com%2Ffaelor)](https://twitter.com/faelor)

-## NOTICE
+## Notices, Updates, and Notes to Self (not an ADR)

+- **2024-May-01:** Updated dependencies.
+Exploring MicroPlumberd more.
+Been reading through Emmet more as well and deciding where to have a Node (JS/TS) centric module.
+- **2024-April-30:** Spent time on [Excalidraw](https://excalidraw.com/) to map out what modules can highlight different aspects, methods, languages, run-times, and libraries.
+- **2024-April-24:** Added MicroPlumberd to the Pricing module and will explore it more soon.
-**2024-April-24:** While you can run the `docker-compose.yml` with success, nothing is working-working.
-Expect updates soon.
+- **2024-April-24:** While you can run the `docker-compose.yml` with success, nothing is working-working.

 ## What is this repository?